 - What are the cultural and local attitudes towards Americans, tourists and sexual orientation and gender identity in my host country?

-- What is the attitude of the police towards LGBT visitors?
+- What is the attitude of the police towards LGBTQ+ visitors?

-- What is the social perception of lesbian, gay, and bisexual people in my host country?
+- What is the social perception of LGBTQ+ people in my host country?

 - How open will I be about my sexual orientation and gender identity with my teachers, peers, friends, host family and others?

-- The LGBT population is often misunderstood by other, to what degree am I comfortable with educating others and dispelling myths?
+- The LGBTQ+ population is often misunderstood by others- to what degree am I comfortable with educating others and dispelling myths?

-- Are there situations in which I would not disclose my sexual orientation?
+- Are there situations in which I would not disclose my sexual orientation or gender identity?

 - How will my social media usage, including past posts, be perceived by people in my host country?

 - How important is it to me to find other students and friends who share my identity while abroad?
-How will I make connections with other sexual minority students, local residents, or community organizations?
+How will I make connections with other LGBTQ+ students, local residents, or community organizations?

-- Are there LGBT friendly establishments nearby?
+- Are there LGBTQ+ friendly establishments nearby?
 How can I find them?

 - Will I need access to any medications, supplies, or services to properly care for my medical needs, including those related to physical transition, like hormones?
-Are they available in my host country?
-If not, will I need any additional documentation to travel with any medications or supplies?
-Will it be possible to travel legally with these supplies?
+Will I be able to legally carry any medications and supplies into my host country?
+Will I need any additional documentation?
+Are they available in my host country if I need to get more?

 Additional Resources